vcatlett/IR-Spectra/README.md

 ## Acknowledgements

-Our project is supported by the University of Texas at Austin's "Frontier Research and Training in Astronomy" program and is under the guidance of [Ben Tofflemire](https://github.com/tofflemire).
+Our project is supported by the "[Frontier Research and Training in Astronomy for the 21st Century](https://astronomy.utexas.edu/research/astronomy-reu-assure)" NSF/DoD REU-ASSURE program and the [TAURUS](https://sites.cns.utexas.edu/taurus/home) program through the University of Texas at Austin's Astronomy Department and the McDonald Observatory.
+We are under the guidance of [Ben Tofflemire](https://github.com/tofflemire).